Frequently Asked Child Custody Questions

 A: No. The Court does evaluate the reasonable preference of a child, if the Court deems the child to be of sufficient age to express a preference.
 Generally, the older the child is, the more likely the Court will consider his or her preference.

-However, there are thirteen factors that the Court uses to determine the child’s best interests with respect to custody.
+However, there are numerous other factors that the Court uses to determine the child’s best interests with respect to custody.
 The Court is prohibited from using one factor to the exclusion of any of the other factors [Minn.
 Stat. § 518.17, subd.
 1 (a)].

 Q: Can I or the other parent move the child out of the state?

-A: A parent cannot move children out of state without permission of the other parent or the Court.
+A: A parent cannot move children out of state without agreement or permission of the other parent or the Court.

 Therefore, you will need to file a motion with the Court to get permission to move the child out of the state if the other parent does not consent to the move.
 The Court then will decide whether or not it is in the child’s best interests to move out of the state [Minn.
 State.
 518.175, subd.
 3].
 The party wishing to move the child out of state has the burden to prove the move is in the child’s best interests, which can be difficult.